+WHO: Mr Gani Atmadiredja, 39, managing director of furniture and homeware retailer W. Atelier.
 The Indonesian managing director of furniture and homeware retailer W. Atelier has lived in Singapore for 13 years.
-He and his wife, Ms Katherine Halim, 31, have two daughters, Kelly, four, and Alice, two.
+He and his wife, Ms Katherine Halim, 31, have two daughters, Kelly, 4, and Alice, and 2.

 Favourite destination: Kyoto, Japan.
 Many things make Japan special, but the very polite and accommodating Japanese people and variety of delicious food are a big part of why I love to return.